-Okay, so you compose a nice email, add the recipient, subject and an image as an attachment too.
-You have been using your favourite Email client, be it Outlook, Thunderbird, webmail client on your browser or your mobile phone’s Email app.
-Now you are ready to send the Email and you click the ‘Send’.
-The magic of Internet is ready to happen and eventually the message will find its way to your recipient’s inbox.
-Let us go on a trip with the Email message as it floats over the Internet and becomes a new message in a bold font in your recipient’s list of new Emails.
+You compose an email.
+You add the recipient and subject, and an image as an attachment too.
+You have been using your favourite email client, be it Outlook, Thunderbird, your laptop’s browser or your mobile phone’s email app.
+Now you are ready to send the email and you click the ‘Send’.
+The magic of the Internet is ready to happen and eventually, the message will find its way to your recipient’s inbox.
+Let us go on a trip with the email message as it floats over the Internet and becomes a ‘You’ve got mail’ notification in your recipient’s device.

 Step 1: Your Email client connects your Email account’s SMTP server

 The SMTP server is either an IP address or a domain name.
-As discussed in this post, domain name is a human readable name like smtp.gmail.com or an IP address like 184.108.40.206.
-If the SMTP server is mentioned as a domain name, the corresponding IP address must be first found out as I explained in the above mentioned post.
-Once the IP address is known, the Email client knows which remote machine to connect to so that the Internet works its magic to send the Email to the intended recipient.
+As discussed in this post, a domain name is a human-readable name like smtp.gmail.com or an IP address like 126.96.36.199.
+If the SMTP server is mentioned as a domain name, the corresponding IP address must be first found out using DNS, as I explained in the post linked above.
+Once the IP address is known, the email client knows which remote machine to connect to.

 Step 2: The Email client and the SMTP server exchange introductions

-Now it is the small talk and the authentication phase.
-The two parties talk to each other and the server asks the client to identify itself and authorise with the correct Email account username and password.
-Once the formalities are over, the client gets to the point and intends to send the contents of the Email to the SMTP server.
+Next, come the small talk and the authentication phase.
+The server asks the client to identify itself and authorise with the correct email account username and password.
+These are achieved using SMTP commands like HELO, LOGIN, etc. Once the formalities are over, the client signals intent to send the contents of the email to the SMTP server.

-The upcoming step 5 is elaborate and can take some time.
-Hence the server has to maintain a queue of outgoing mails to hold the mails in its end for sometime.
+The upcoming step 5 may take time.
+Hence the server has to maintain a queue of outgoing mails to hold the mails at its end for some time.

 Step 5: The SMTP server finds out the domain to use for the recipient